ImperialCollegeLondon/BSplinesProjectedGPs/inst/README.md

 STAN_MODEL="stanmodelid"
 STATES='CA,FL,NY,TX'
 ```
-Please see below for the correspondence between the stan model ID and the analysis.

 #### Stan model to obtain predicted age-specific deaths (without reproducing vaccination analysis)
 Note the correspondence between the stan model ID and the model,